1992 Colorado Amendment 2: Aftermath

 Following the vote, there were calls among liberals to boycott Colorado.
-A large part of the boycott was centered around tourism, a major industry in the state; many national organizations cancelled conventions that were planned to be held in Colorado and several city government banned official travel to the state.
+A large part of the boycott was centered around tourism, a major industry in the state; many national organizations cancelled conventions that were planned to be held in Colorado and several city governments banned official travel to the state.

 Some Hollywood productions moved away from Colorado, including Laurel Entertainment's The Stand miniseries.
 The boycott also prompted the creators of the in-production series Frasier to change the setting from Denver to Seattle.

 The tourism industry lost about $40 million as a result of the boycott.
 A more drastic effect could be seen in film production, where revenue fell from about $28 million a year to $15 million.

 The amendment was challenged in court by Denver municipal employee Richard G. Evans.
 On January 15, several hours before the amendment was scheduled to be signed into law, Denver District Court judge Jeff Bayless issued a temporary restraining order, giving himself a few more hours to review the case.
 Later that day, he issued a permanent injunction against the amendment.
 The state supreme court would find it unconstitutional in 1994, a position affirmed by the United States Supreme Court in 1996.
 Boycott Colorado, the main organization supporting the boycott, rescinded the call following the state supreme court's ruling.